IParn/LimecoinX/README.md

  - Premine: 2%

-For more information, as well as an immediately useable, binary version of the LimeCoin client sofware, see http://www.LimeCoin.org
+For more information, as well as an immediately useable, binary version of the LimeCoinX client sofware, see http://www.limx.eu